 Introduction

 Weapons sales are an important and powerful tool in national security practice.
 Most obviously, they make a strong economic impact by creating high-tech jobs and producing cutting-edge research and development that can be applied in non-military sectors.
-However, weapons sales can make a larger impact on national security by fostering strong state-to-state relationships and building partner capabilities.
+However, weapons sales can make a larger impact on national power by fostering strong state-to-state relationships and building partner capabilities.
 Customer states have increasing freedom to choose their weapons suppliers, which is upsetting long-running patron-client relations in the international system.
-This trend, combined with increasing Russian presence and influence in the Middle East, makes the study of Russian weapons sales in the Middle East a worthwhile research endeavor.
+This trend, combined with increasing Russian soft power in the Middle East, makes the study of Russian weapons sales in that region a worthwhile research endeavor.
 In this proposal, I will further make the case for the important role that weapons sales play in national security practice.
 I will discuss the ongoing competition between the United States and Russia for the Middle Eastern arms market and explore possible research questions to be answered in my final research project.
 Next, I will explain the importance of such research on American and Israeli national security.
 Finally, I will discuss a few potential sources, followed by a structure for my research project.
+First, I will explore the idea of soft power, which may later be useful for understanding Russian and American great power competition through weapons sales in the Middle East.

+Soft Power

+Joseph Nye coined the term ‘soft power’ in the 1980s to describe the increasing relevance of non-coercive power as embodied by culture, political values, and foreign policy (Nye).
+Certainly, these elements had a major role in shaping events surrounding the fall of the Berlin Wall and the end of the Cold War, as populations looked westward for a better way of life.
+The popularity of American music and news broadcasts from Radio Free Europe behind the iron curtain during that era bear witness.
+Softpower30.com, a portal that tracks and compares current soft power strength among countries using selected indicators, describes soft power in the following manner:

+In contrast to the coercive nature of hard power, soft power describes the use of positive attraction and persuasion to achieve foreign policy objectives.
+Soft power shuns the traditional foreign policy tools of carrot and stick, seeking instead to achieve influence by building networks, communicating compelling narratives, establishing international rules, and drawing on the resources that make a country naturally attractive to the world.

+Certainly, soft power theory is not without its critics, perhaps most notably Niall Ferguson in the preface to Colossus.
+Nye himself acknowledged the skepticism his theories faced at the highest levels of the US Government, including from former Secretary of Defense Donald Rumsfeld (Nye).
+Nevertheless, several tactics employed by both the United States and Russia seem to derive from a soft power framework, so it is worth exploring this in depth.

-Role of Weapons Sales in National Security
+Role of Weapons Sales in National Power and National Security